 truly lays the foundation of my daughter's day.
 It's the main item in my parenting toolkit that keeps her happy and calm.
 I also love the attachable Toy Arch

 , it keeps her engaged for long stints and gives me handsfree time to get my work done.

 As a work at home mum yourself, what have you found to be the biggest pros and cons?

-EW: Working at home as a mama definitely has its ups and downs.
+EW: Being a work at home mum definitely has its ups and downs.
 My job gives me the freedom to take time to truly enjoy special moments with my daughter.
 Like when she wakes up grinning and chatty or when it's nice outside and we hang out on the deck.
-I can (most of the time) pause my day and enjoy those bursts or carry my laptop outside and multitask.
+I can (most of the time) pause my day and enjoy those bursts or carry my laptop outside and multi-task.
 Of course this life comes with some difficulties as well.
 There are countless compromises on what can get done both in my business at at home.
-I have to decide everyday what's going to get my attention versus what can't.
+I have to decide everyday what's going to get my attention versus what's not.